zein3/portfolio/content/projects/angkatan.md

 image: '/images/aksatriya.png'
 ---

-Website angkatan untuk angkatan 63 Politeknik Statistika STIS.
+Website for Angkatan 63 Politeknik Statistika STIS.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Cras blandit diam lectus, at vulputate mi viverra ut.
+There are several features in the website such as forum and learning material.
+The website uses Laravel, TailwindCSS, and MySQL.